-- To meet the SAR exemption for portable conditions, the minimum separation distance indicated in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 61 must be maintained between the human body and the radiator (antenna) at all times.
-In particular, in the use case of 802.15.4 the minimum distance must be 10 mm for the MGM240P22A, 31.6 mm for the MGM240P32A and 34.5 mm for the MGM240P32N, whereas in the use case of Bluetooth Low Energy the minimum distances must be 9.9 mm, 31.6 mm and 33.9 mm respectively. - This transmitter module is tested in a standalone RF Exposure condition, and in case of any co-located radio transmitter being allowed to transmit simultaneously, or in case of portable use at closer distances from the human body than those allowing the exceptions rules to be applied, a separate additional SAR evaluation, or a reduction in the max output power or in the duty-cycle, might be required for the host, ultimately leading to a Class II Permissive Change, or more rarely to a new grant. - Important Note: In the event that the conditions for the exemption cannot be met, the final product will likely have to undergo additional testing to evaluate the RF Exposure, or go through some re-configuration of the max output power and/or duty-cycle in order for the FCC authorization to remain valid, and a permissive change will have to be applied.
-The SAR evaluation (and/or reconfiguration) is in the responsibility of the end-product's manufacturer, as well as the permissive change that can be carried out with the help of the customer's own Telecommunication Certification Body, following a Change in ID authorization by the module's original grant holder.
+- To meet the SAR exemption for portable conditions, the minimum separation distance indicated in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62 must be maintained between the human body and the radiator (antenna) at all times. - This transmitter module is tested in a standalone RF Exposure condition, and in case of any co-located radio transmitter being allowed to transmit simultaneously, or in case of portable use at closer distances from the human body than those allowing the exceptions rules to be applied, a separate additional SAR evaluation, or a reduction in the max output power or in the duty-cycle, might be required for the host, ultimately leading to a Class II Permissive Change, or more rarely to a new grant. - Important Note: In the event that the conditions for the exemption cannot be met, the final product will likely have to undergo additional testing to evaluate the RF Exposure, or go through some re-configuration of the max output power and/or duty-cycle in order for the FCC authorization to remain valid, and a permissive change will have to be applied.
+The SAR evaluation (and/or re-configuration) is under the responsibility of the end-product's manufacturer, as well as the permissive change that can be carried out with the help of the customer's own Telecommunication Certification Body, following a Change in ID authorization by the module's original grant holder.